 We have to remind ourselves that it is the farmer who is exposed to all the initial costs and risks, which include: several years of soil preparation; the uncertainty of weather patterns; purchase of good seed and machinery, the many hours of effort and time.
 Conversion to organic farming needs to be encouraged by the state, and in the future farmers should be properly rewarded for the crops they grow.
 The current scheme of rewarding farmers for the amount of land that they own, fails to confront the real issues behind our damaged environment and the long term sustainability of food production.

-In order to rebalance things, some of us think it is time to re-consider the steadying benefits that were offered to farmers, millers, bakers, consumers, by the Assizes of Bread.
+In order to rebalance things, some of us think it is time to re-consider the steadying benefits that were offered by the Assizes of Bread.
 This was a fair-pricing scheme that was applied to the production of grain and bread from the middle ages until the Repeal of the Corn Laws in 1846.
-It made local Mayors responsible for fixing the price of grain, grown in or bought into their districts.
+It made local Mayors responsible for fixing the price of grain that was imported into or grown within their district boundary.
 The object of the scheme was to ensure that farmers, millers, bakers and consumers all got as fair a deal as possible, and not surprisingly, the scheme continued right through to the 1860’s (in parts of Oxfordshire).

 Keeping a weather eye on the wheat and hoping for an extended spell of sunshine is farmer and miller Philip Trevelyan, of Yorkshire Organic Millers.
 He produces organic lamb and small amounts of cereals, including organic wheat grown on the farm since 1975 and milled on the premises since 2005.
 Other wheat milled by Philip comes from organic suppliers within a 30-mile radius in North and East Yorkshire, at Driffield, Pickering and Whitby.
 Read more...